-Please feel free to meet our staff and tour the camp facilities on check-in day.
+Please feel free to meet our staff and tour the camp facilities on arrival day.
 However, because campers often become homesick when they see a parent or family member (even parents of other campers), we ask that there be no other visitors to camp during the regular camping session.

-For parents who want a more thorough experience of the Antiochian Village, we have scheduled a weekend of Family Camp during Memorial Day Weekend, and Winter Family Camp during Martin Luther King Jr. weekend, where you may experience camp life as an entire family.
+For parents who want a more thorough experience of the Antiochian Village, we offer Winter Family Camp during Martin Luther King Jr. weekend, and Family Camp during Memorial Day weekend, where you may experience camp life as an entire family.
 We also offer an Adult Camp during a weekend in September for those 21+.
+Parents can also apply to be a volunteer during a session of summer camp.
+For more information visit avcamp.org/get-involved/volunteer/.

-For Alumni (any former camper, staff, or volunteer over the age of 18), we will hold an Alumni Weekend on select years.
+For Alumni (any former camper, staff, or volunteer over the age of 18), we hold an Alumni Weekend in November on select years.
 Look for announcements as this is an opportunity for alumni of all ages to return home to the Village.

-Contact with your child
+Contact with your Child